Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 What is the Rarest US Dollar Coin Ever Made?

 The 1849 Coronet Head Gold $20 Double Eagle (recently sold for $17,906,612 at an auction) is the rarest US dollar ever made.
-Only two of these were ever made and only one of these coins survive until today (the coin is deposited at Smithsonian Institute).
+Only two of these were ever made and only one of these coins survived until today (deposited at Smithsonian Institute).

 What are the Rarest US Coins Still in Circulation?

 Here are the rarest US coins still in circulation.
-Keep in mind some of these are quite rare and you might never encounter them in your daily life.
+Some of these are quite rare and you might never encounter them in your daily life.

-- 1965 Roosevelt Silver Dime: These rare error coins were made with the wrong materials during the transition from silver to clad dimes.
-They’re extremely valuable, worth around $7,000.
+- 1965 Roosevelt Silver Dime.
+These rare error coins were made with the wrong materials during the transition from silver to clad dimes.
+They’re valuable and worth around $7,000 a piece.

-Rare Hal Dollars Still in use in the USA:
+Rare Half Dollars Still in use in the USA.

 What is the Most Expensive Coin in the World?